 WHAT WE BELIEVE

-The Book of Common Prayer is a treasure chest full of devotional and teaching resources for individuals and congregations, but it is also the primary symbol of our unity.
-We, who are many and diverse, come together in Christ through our worship, our common
+The Book of Common Prayer is a treasure chest full of devotional and teaching resources for individuals and congregations, but it is also the primary expression of our faith and unity.
+We, who are many and diverse, come together in Christ through our worship, our common prayer.
+Find out more ↣